Rashmi-Wijesekara/tailwind-css-practice/readme.md

-# Tailwind Sandbox
+# Tailwind CSS Practice

-This is part of my Tailwind From Scratch course.
+This was covered in the `Tailwind CSS From Scratch _ Learn By Building Projects` Udemy course.

 The sandbox contains around 20 different folders/files that focus on specific aspects/classes of Tailwind.

-If you are taking the course, use the **"tailwind-sandbox-starter"** folder and work through the course with me.
 The **"tailwind-sandbox-done"** folder is obviously the finished code.

-We are just using the Play CDN for this part of the course.

-The main projects for the course will be in a different repo.
+This have used the Play CDN.